Exams

 Exam & Application Fees

-The VECs (Volunteer Examiner Coordinators) charge a test session fee to cover the cost of exam materials and administrative expenses of $15.
-The local examiner group does not retain any of this fee.
+The VECs (Volunteer Examiner Coordinators) charge a test session fee to cover the cost of exam materials and administrative expenses.
 This fee has nothing to do with the FCC.

 The Process